aelbendary/redkube/README.md

-# Running the Flask application in Minikube
+# Running the redkube application in Minikube

 This guide provides instructions for running a Flask application in Minikube.